 Xena was falling into her younger lover's world.
 Their tongues colliding together in a thorough embrace.

 Gabrielle broke the kiss, saying, "I will aid you in leaving this Akemi nonsense behind."

 With that admission, the taller woman halted their intimate activity, much to Gabrielle's puzzlement.

-Gabrielle curled up against her, placing her head atop Xena's chest feeling confused.
+Gabrielle nestled against her, placing her head atop Xena's chest, feeling confused.
 "The affairs of Japa disturbs you that bad?"